andziaania/perf-trace-forms/README.md

 ### reverse proxy
 - webpack dev server custom configuration for the perf trace server
 - nginx custom configuration of
-* the everse-proxy for the perf trace server
+  - the reverse-proxy for the perf trace server
-* the error page
+  - the error page redirection

 ### MISCELLANEOUS
 - interface (users.component.TimeRange)